statcomputing/02-compile-advanced-r-Melody3Yuma/README.md

 + The font 'Inconsolata' is a main issue.
 I can download the font but failed to install in the correct path.

-In overall, the remaining issue is a \Latex issue rather than R or Git issue.
+In overall, the remaining issue is a {\Latex} issue rather than R or Git issue.
 If using Windows, things may be different.

+## Conclusion
-In the end, I compile the pdf version of the book by using Mactex manually.
-The book is successfully generated (can be found in ~/adv-r/_main.pdf).
+In the end, I compiled the pdf version of the book by using Mactex manually.
+I changed the font from Inconsolata to Georgia.
+There were some other warnings but the book is successfully generated (can be found in ~/adv-r/_main.pdf).
 The majority of the contents are there.
-Contents and references at the end of each session are missing compared to the git_book version (adv-r/_book/index.html)
+Table of contents and references at the end of each session are missing compared to the git_book version (adv-r/_book/index.html).